 Injury or damage to a dog’s eye can cause scarring and cloudiness.
 This could be caused by a fungal infection, ulcers on the cornea, which heal over creating scars, or an injury sustained while playing with other dogs.
 If you suspect your dog has been injured in his eyes, immediately take him to the vet for a checkup.

 If your dog’s eyes are cloudy and he’s not suffering from any of the conditions listed above, it’s most likely that his eyes are just developing cataracts as he gets older.
-This is entirely normal and nothing to be worried about unless it starts affecting your dog’s everyday life.
+This is normal and nothing to worry about unless it starts affecting your dog’s everyday life.

-Cloudy eyes can also be caused by the toxins in certain species of toad.
+Cloudy eyes can also be caused by the toxins in certain toad species.
 If your dog is exposed to a toad, be sure you clean it up immediately and apply a compress made from diluted hydrogen peroxide and baking soda.
-Keep using this treatment until you see no more bubbles, which will indicate that all of the toxins has been removed.
+Keep using this treatment until you see no more bubbles, indicating that all the toxins have been removed.

 Some breeds, especially flat-nosed breeds, are more prone to eye problems.
 Many of them have a “spectacles” or “spectacle” gene that causes eyes to become cloudy at an early age to protect against sun glare and fever damage.
 If your dog has this gene and his eyes start looking cloudy, there isn’t much you can do about it.
 Just be aware that your dog is at an increased risk of developing cataracts and other eye problems as he ages.